How To Start a Podcast in 5 Easy Steps: The Definitive Guide

 There is plenty of good quality and 100% free audio editing software, here are some of my favorites:

-I’ll show how to record your first episode with Garageband in a little bit.
+I’ll show you how to record your first episode with Garageband in a little bit.

 The Best Paid Recording Options